cccbr/belfryupkeep/content/docs/090-clappers/index.md

 Finally, details of the work carried out are recorded for future reference.

+{{< hint info >}}
+If you are working on a bell where the clapper has not been removed for some time, you may find that the crown staple nut and twiddle pins (if present) have become seized.
+The first step is to treat them with a penetrating oil, preferably overnight, and then attempt to use a large spanner or wrench.
+If this is not effective, some form of impact driver may be more successful.
+Trying to hammer the spanner or wrench is not preferred, as it may lead to damage, both to the installation and to yourself.
+If all else fails, don’t be afraid to call on outside help.
+To avoid this in the future, coat the threads with an anti-seize copper grease before replacing.
+{{< /hint >}}

 ## Other Information {#other}

 ### Odd-struck bells {#odd-struck}